deepstreamIO/deepstream.io-website/content/guides/color-picker/20-login/index.md

     "id": "uuid",
     "username": "string: a unique username",
     "password": "string: hashed password",
-    "clientData": "JSON object: to be returned to client after succesful login", "serverData": "JSON object: to be used on server for permissions" }
+    "clientData": "JSON object: to be returned to client after successful login", "serverData": "JSON object: to be used on server for permissions" }
 ```